Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 "*" indicates required fields

 According to my mother, my great-grandfather didn’t like to talk about his experiences fighting in the Civil War.
 He told the family he’d been a drummer boy for the Confederacy and left it at that.
 Only after his death did the truth come out: At 16, Great-grandpa lied about his age and enlisted in the 37th Alabama Infantry, ultimately seeing brutal action at the battles of Corinth and Chattanooga.
-But today, I can find a record of his service simply by searching the Civil War Soldiers and Sailors System (CWSS), the National Park Service’s recently completed online database of 6.3 million soldier names.
+But today, I can find a record of his service simply by searching the Civil War Soldiers and Sailors System (CWSS), the National Park Service’s online database of 6.3 million soldier names.
 A few clicks, and there’s my great-grandfather’s secret for all the world to see.

 Similar information on military ancestors from just about any era awaits genealogical researchers both on- and offline.
 Most everyone has at least one relative who was a soldier, sailor, Marine or guardsman — that, plus Americans’ fascination with military history, has fueled our interest in ancestors’ service records, draft registrations, bounty-land claims, pension applications and more.
-So where do you scout out these records?
-Follow these marching orders straight to genealogical victory.

-Records reconnaissance
+Records Reconnaissance

 The information in the CWSS database came from General Index Cards in the Compiled Military Service Records at the National Archives and Records Administration (NARA) in Washington, DC.
 It represents just the tip of the iceberg of NARA’s information on America’s military.
 These records can provide crucial clues for your family history search: birth date and place, spouse’s name, place of residence at enlistment and after discharge, and even a physical description.

 But that doesn’t mean you have to march on the nation’s capital or the Gateway to the West.
-Fortunately, the Church of Jesus Christ of Latter-day Saints’ Family History Library (FHL) has many of NARA’s records on microfilm.
-Search the FHL’s online catalog to see what’s available.
+Fortunately, the Church of Jesus Christ of Latter-day Saints’ FamilySearch Library has many of NARA’s records on microfilm; search the online catalog to see what’s available.
+You also can use NARA’s guide to obtaining veterans’ records.
+This order online system makes it easy to request service records; you can charge the fees to a major credit card and avoid messing with special forms.

 ADVERTISEMENT